Sex Steroid Hormone Biosynthesis and Action

 Estrogens Prevent Osteoporosis By:

-1) Curbing peripheral blood cell release of cytokines (like IL-1) which would normally stimulate osteoblasts to release osteoclast activating cytokines like IL-6.
+1) Curbing peripheral blood cell release of cytokines (like IL-1) which would normally stimulate osteoblasts to release osteoclastic activating cytokines like IL-6.

-2) Blocking the action of PTH and 1,25(OH)2D3 to stimulate the osteoblastic secretion of cytokines (IL-6 etc.) that both cause osteoclast differentiation and activation of existing osteoclasts.
+2) Blocking the action of PTH and 1,25(OH)2D3 which stimulate the osteoblastic secretion of cytokines (IL-6 etc) that cause osteoclastic differentiation and activation of existing osteoclasts.

 The Result: the balance is tipped in favor of the osteoblast over the osteoclast.